Rikul/my_mcp_servers/sqlite_read_server/README.md

 The server provides clear error messages for common issues:

+- **Database not configured**: "No database path configured.
+Please configure database path at startup."
 - **Database not found**: "Database file does not exist: /path/to/db"
 - **Invalid table name**: "Error: Invalid table name.
 Only alphanumeric characters and underscores are allowed."
 - **Table doesn't exist**: "Error: Table 'table_name' does not exist"